 Image quality of all submitted photos is an important consideration.
 When submitting please try to upload the highest quality photo that you can.
 Ideally all submitted photos should have a minimum resolution of 5 megabytes.
-Flickr™ does limit photo uploads for basic level Flickr™ members (free) to 10 megabytes per photo and 20 megabytes per photo for “Pro” level ($24.95/year) Flickr™ members.
+Flickr™ does limit photo uploads for basic level Flickr™ members (free) to 10 megabytes per photo and 200 megabytes per photo for “Pro” level Flickr™ members (refer to Flickr for price and details).
 The Civil War Trust reserves the right to exclude photo submissions that may fall below certain basic minimum quality levels.

 Photo finalists must provide a real name and mailing address to the Civil War Trust when requested or risk having their photo submissions disqualified.

 Individuals submitting photos must possess the full rights to their submitted photos.
 Photos including material of questionable ownership may be excluded.
 The one exception to this rule will be in the “Then and Now” category where historical photos in the public domain (ex.
 Historical photos of the Civil War that are in the public domain) and property attributed, can be accepted as supporting material.